For SellersMarket Data

 Healthcare Services (General)

-Healthcare services businesses command premium multiples because of the recurring nature of patient relationships, the regulatory barriers to entry, and the essential nature of the services.
-Key factors:
+Healthcare services businesses attract premium multiples due to the recurring nature of patient relationships, significant regulatory barriers to entry, and the essential demand for their services.
+Key valuation drivers include:

-• Payor mix: Higher commercial insurance and self-pay percentages command premiums over Medicaid-heavy practices
+• Payor mix: Higher percentages of commercial insurance and self-pay patients typically yield premiums over Medicaid-heavy practices.

-• Recurring patient relationships: Specialty practices with ongoing treatment protocols trade higher
+• Recurring patient relationships: Specialty practices with established, ongoing treatment protocols trade at higher valuations.

-• Regulatory compliance: Clean compliance history is essential; any regulatory issues create significant discount
+• Regulatory compliance: An unblemished compliance history is non-negotiable; any regulatory issues introduce substantial valuation discounts.

 Dental Practices and DSOs